WPBeginner

 You can manage all site functions from the admin area of your WordPress site, and you can even peek into conversations between your users.

 This helps make sure that freelancers are not insisting on clients to use other unverifiable payment methods.
-It also helps during the dispute resolution between freelancers and employers.
+It also helps during dispute resolution between freelancers and employers.

 Step 7.
 Resources to Grow your Micro Job Website

-Once your website is up and running, you would need to learn how to grow it and make more money.
+Once your website is up and running, you will need to learn how to grow it and make more money.
 Let’s look at some of the resources that you can use to achieve these goals.

 1. Extend your website